thomst/django-searchkit/README.md

   saving it.
 - Coming from the search edit page the filtering should be done by an id__in url parameter, not by an search parameter as it is used by the searchkit filter.
-- Preselect the right model in the model field when coming from a models changelist by the "Add filter" button.
 - Add a public field for searches and only offer public searches in the searchkit filter.